Skip to content

 The Albertine Translation grant is to be paid to the American publisher.
 It will only be paid after you’ve provided a copy of the fully executed acquisition of rights contract and after you’ve signed a contract with Albertine Foundation.

-The $5,000 prize given to winners of the Albertine Translation Prize (Fiction & Non-fiction) will be paid directly to the translator, provided that the translator is American or is able to provide a W9 form.
-If the translator is a resident of another country, the prize will be paid to the U.S. publisher who will then pay the translator.
+The $5,000 award given to winners of the Albertine Translation Prize (Fiction & Non-fiction) will be paid directly to the translators.
 The prize will also only be paid after a contract with an American publisher has been signed.

 You will have a full year to provide a signed Acquisition of Rights contract between the French Publisher and American Publisher.